adamreir/harpsweeper/documentation/what_harpsweeper_does.md

 ### 1. Find Valid Pedal-Configurations

+Finding valid pedal-configurations is done in two steps:
+1. Within period: Find pedal configurations and string plucs that plays the selected notes.
+2. Across periods: Remove pedal configurations that are inconsistent with pedal configurations in the previous period ($t-1$).

+#### Within period

 To identify valid pedal-configurations, Harpsweeper starts by doing the following for each period $t$:
  - Generates a list of the $7^3=2,187$ pedal configuraitons available on the harp.
  - Removes any pedal-configuration that cannot play the selected notes.